10 Steps to Securing Your Computer

 The steps suggested on this list can help improve the overall security of a computer system.
-Information Technology and Library Services recommends these steps to students and to all home users who connect to EagleNet.
-Information Technology and Library Services handles security settings on all campus owned computers.
+Information Technology Services recommends these steps to students and to all home users who connect to EagleNet.
+Information Technology Services handles security settings on all campus owned computers.